engpetermwangi/personal-blog/src/contents/testing -firestore-security-rules.md

 ## Refactor the `firestore.rules`

-Conditions can get complicated really fast.
+Conditions described in allow statements can get really complicated really fast in real applications.
 Functions help refactor conditions making it easy to combine them with ease, to achieve tighter controls and for long-term maintainability.
-We can refactor `isSignedIn` and `isUsersOwnProfile` as functions like so:
+We can refactor the above conditions into `isSignedIn()` and `isUsersOwnProfile(userId)` functions like so:

 ```
 rules_version = '2';